-If writing is difficult for you, if you're new to college and don't yet feel quite able to meet college writing expectations, or if you simply would like to improve your writing, I encourage you to visit the Writing Center: www.writingcenter.utah.edu.
+If writing is difficult for you, if you're new to college and don't yet feel quite able to meet college writing expectations, or if you simply would like to improve your writing, I encourage you to visit the Writing Center: www.writingcenter.utah.edu (Links to an external site.).
 587-9122.